How To Increase Your Mortgage Preapproval Amount

 5. Make A Down Payment Of 20%

-That’s because putting down 20% eliminates private mortgage insurance, which is a cost tacked onto your monthly payments.
-The lender may increase your preapproval amount without mortgage insurance adding to your monthly mortgage.
+That’s because putting down 20% eliminates private mortgage insurance (PMI), which is a cost tacked onto your monthly payments.
+The lender may increase your preapproval amount without mortgage insurance added to your monthly mortgage.

 6. Apply For A Longer Loan Term

-A loan with a longer term allows you to stretch out your mortgage balance out over more payments.
-A longer term will lead to more affordable monthly payments in most cases.
-With that, a lender may be willing to lend you more if the loan is set for a longer time frame.
+A loan with a longer term allows you to stretch out your mortgage balance over more payments.
+In most cases, a longer term – such as a 30-year fixed-rate mortgage – will calculate into more affordable monthly payments.
+As a result, a lender may be willing to lend you more if the loan is set for a 30-year versus a 15-year term.

 7. Find A Co-Signer

 Closing a mortgage with a co-signer is typically not ideal for the co-signer.
-Although you’d be living in the house, their assets would be on the line if you could not keep up with your mortgage payments.
-With that, it can be challenging to find a willing co-signer.
+Although you’d be living in the house, their assets would be on the line if you couldn’t keep up with your mortgage payments.
+As such, it can be challenging to find a willing co-signer.

-It may be difficult to find a co-signer.
-But if you can find a willing family member or friend with a high enough income, then you may be able to give your preapproval amount a boost.
+While it may be difficult to lock down a co-signer, if you can recruit a willing family member or friend with a high enough income, then you may be able to give your preapproval amount a boost.

 8. Find A More Affordable Property